Lawn care for the river

 What you can do

-• Go bagless when you mow and leave the clippings: Leaving lawn clippings in place encourages richer, more absorptive soils.
+• Go bagless when you mow and leave the clippings: Leaving lawn clippings in place encourages richer soils that can soak up more water.

 Alternatives to pesticides and chemicals

-• Aerate your lawn once a year to break up the soil so nutrients and water more easily reach roots.
+• Aerate your lawn once per year to break up the soil so nutrients and water more easily reach roots.

 • Mulch your leaves in place in the fall.